 Examples of Marketing Planning

-The first is a small technology consulting firm that has grown through referrals from current and former clients.
-The second is a large accounting firm with multiple practice areas and industry verticals.
-We’ll walk through each of the steps in the planning process to demonstrate similarities and differences in how planning is done.
+The first story is about a small technology consulting firm that has grown through referrals from current and former clients.
+The second is about a large accounting firm with multiple practice areas and industry verticals.
+We’ll walk through each of the steps in the planning process to compare and contrast how planning is done at firms of different sizes.

 Step 1: Understand your business situation

 The large accounting firm has many audiences with little concentration in any industry.
-Their goal is to grow their advisory practice, as their traditional tax and accounting service lines are becoming progressively more commoditized.
+Its goal is to grow its advisory practice, as its traditional tax and accounting service lines are becoming progressively more commoditized.

 Step 2: Research your target audience

 Our small consulting firm is faced with a decision.
-Who should their target client be?
-To answer this question they looked at their manufacturing clients and compared them to their other clients.
+Who should its target client be?
+To answer this question, its management team looked at their manufacturing clients and compared them to their other clients.
 After conducting brand research, they learned that the manufacturing segment was a better match with their experience and this segment valued their services more highly because of their industry experience and understanding.

-Our large accounting firm sampled their advisory clients—which were their highest business priority—as well as clients from other segments.
-They learned that their among those who had used their advisory services they were highly regarded, but few clients were aware that the firm even offered this service.
+Our large accounting firm sampled its advisory clients—which were their highest business priority—as well as clients from other segments.
+They learned that among clients that had used their advisory services they were highly regarded, but few clients were aware that the firm even offered this service.

 Step 3: Position your brand

 Our technology consulting firm had few differentiators.
-“Doing great work” just wasn’t going to cut it.
-They made a decision to focus on their area of greatest strength and positioned themselves as specialists in manufacturing firms.
+“We do great work” just wasn’t going to cut it.
+They made a decision to focus on their area of greatest strength and repositioned themselves as specialists in manufacturing firms.
 While they would continue to accept work from existing non-manufacturing clients, they would focus their marketing on this narrower target market.

-The accounting firm decided to position themselves primarily as an advisory firm that also supports their clients with other services.
+The accounting firm decided to position itself primarily as an advisory firm that also supports their clients with tax, audit and other services.
 While this was a somewhat aspirational goal at the time, their business priority moving forward was to focus on selling advisory services to their existing tax clients.
 They would, with time, grow into their positioning.

 Step 4: Define your service offerings

-Our technology consulting firm realized that they would have to offer a broad range of services to the manufacturing community.
-Their research suggested that process automation was a service that was especially in demand by their clients.
+Our technology consulting firm realized that it would have to offer a broad range of services to the manufacturing community.
+Its research suggested that process automation was a service that was especially in demand by its clients.
 This required hiring a new staff member with that experience and skill set.

 The accounting firm was already offering advisory services so did not feel a need to broaden their portfolio of services.
 What they did need was to cross train their existing tax professionals to pitch and deliver basic advisory services.